 How to register IMEI number online through NTA

-- Find your mobile device IMEI number from bill, box or using CSC code.
+- Find your mobile device IMEI number from the bill, box, or using the CSC code.
 Dial *#06# to get your mobile device IMEI number.

 - Go to “https://eir.nta.gov.np/” for online IMEI registration and click for signup.

-- Fill the personal details and mobile device details.
+- Fill in the personal details and mobile device details.

-- Attach scan of government issued ID such as citizenship, Voter ID, Passport, Driving License, PAN card etc.
+- Attach a scan of government-issued ID such as citizenship, Voter ID, Passport, Driving License, PAN card, etc.

 - Foreigners can attach their Visas